brikis98/yevgeniy-brikman-homepage/_posts/2012-01-30-sherlock-reichenbach-fall-what-really.md

-noticeably differently than Sherlock (different coat, white shirt instead of dark, a tie instead of a scarf) and had shorter hair; *seconds* before Sherlock jumps, he looks back and Moriarty's body is lying there, *still *in the original outfit; the scene where Sherlock jumps is shot from behind and it's clear no one is just shoving a body/dummy off the roof.
+noticeably differently than Sherlock (different coat, white shirt instead of dark, a tie instead of a scarf) and had shorter hair; *seconds* before Sherlock jumps, he looks back and Moriarty's body is lying there, *still *in the original outfit; the scene where Sherlock jumps is shot from behind, and it's clear no one is just shoving a body/dummy off the roof.

 {% include figure.html path="blog/sherlock/sherlock-fall.jpg" alt="Sherlock falling" %}